 Maj.
 Gen. John C. Harris Jr. (right), Ohio assistant adjutant general for Army, unveils a new sign for Camp James A. Garfield during a ceremony Oct.
 10, 2018, at the newly renamed training site near Newton Falls, Ohio.
 Formerly known as Camp Ravenna Joint Military Training Center, the installation is undergoing $37 million in upgrades as part of a plan to become a world-class training destination for military units as well as civilian law enforcement and first responders.
 (Ohio National Guard photo by Staff Sgt.
 Michael Carden)

 The RVAAP restoration program team receives the 2018 Secretary of the Army Environmental Restoration Team Award for the cleanup at RVAAP-05 Winklepeck Burning Grounds which ultimately helped to facilitate the construction of two military ranges at Camp Ravenna.
 Click for more info and photos.

 Web Site Navigation

-The links in the left margin of each page of this web site may be used to navigate from page to page.
+The links above and in the left margin of each page of this web site may be used to navigate from page to page.
 When you click on links to other web sites or PDF files, use the ‘Back’ browser button to return to the RVAAP Access web site.